 This discussion justifies the standard focus of development finance on lending to government rather than handing out cash grants.
-The former promotes the incentives to build an effective tax system.
+Lending promotes the incentives to build an effective tax system.
 When public goods are valuable, a period-1 grant or loan should increase investment in fiscal capacity.
-And forcing repayment of the loan, thereby increasing λ_2 , further reinforces the investment effect.
+Forcing repayment of the loan, thereby increasing λ_2 , further reinforces the investment effect.
 But the incentives would be reversed in a Samaritan's dilemma, where a period-1 failure to invest in fiscal capacity elicits more aid to be paid in period 2.
 This dilemma seems relevant for some aid-dependent countries, where part of the gain from building indigenous fiscal capacity would be taxed away in the form of lower aid.

-Figure 13 looks at the relationship between fiscal capacity, measured by the total tax take, and aid receipts as a share of gross national income.
+Figure 18 looks at the relationship between fiscal capacity, measured by the total tax take, and aid receipts as a share of gross national income.
 The graph shows that the partial correlation is negative, in line with what we would expect from the framework presented here.
+Of course, the direction of causality implied by a picture like this is far from clear.
+One justification of aid is often the difficulty that poor countries have in raising revenue domestically.
+Therefore, aid is unlikely to be exogenous to the process of fiscal capacity investment.

 Resource revenues The model also gives insights into why natural resource discoveries can stifle the efforts to build fiscal capacity.
 A government that discovers oil in period 1 with anticipated revenues in period 2 will reduce their investment in fiscal capacity.
-Of course, such resource revenues may be beneficial but may necessitate a catch-up period of fiscal capacity building and leave country vulnerable to negative commodity-price shocks.
+Of course, such resource revenues may be beneficial but may necessitate a catch-up period of fiscal-capacity building and leave country vulnerable to negative commodity-price shocks.

-Some data supports the proposition that fiscal capacity building is related to resource dependence.
+Some data supports the prediction that fiscal-capacity building is related to resource dependence.
 Jensen (2011) presents econometric evidence, using panel data with country-specific price indexes constructed for natural gas and oil and weighted by respective shares in total national energy production.
 He finds that a 1 percent increase in the share of natural resource rents in total government income is associated with a 1.4 percent decrease in the fiscal capacity of a country.

-Figure 13: Share of taxes in GDP and aid
+Figure 18: Share of taxes in GDP and aid

-Informal taxation The previous section discussed the role of corruption on the spending side of the state and touched upon the revenues generated by corruption.
+Informal taxation The previous subsection discussed the role of corruption on the spending side of the state and touched upon the revenues generated by corruption.
 But corruption may also work as a direct non-tax revenue-raising device for governments or government bureaucrats.
 Like explicit taxation, such informal taxation through corruption imposes static and dynamic distortions on the business of the private sector.
 Here, we briefly bring such considerations into the approach.

 Suppose that there are now two kinds of taxation on activity k in period s, the formal tax rate $t{k,s}$ studied above and informal taxation at rate $T{k,s}$.
 Unlike formal taxation, we suppose that returns to corruption accrue directly as transfers to the ruling group, rather than being funneled through the public budget and subject to any checks and balances in place to constrain government spending.
-Moreover, we suppose that the governing group has some "informal fiscal capacity" and that non-compliance with corruption is impossible.
+Moreover, we suppose that the governing group has some "informal fiscal capacity" and that it is impossible to avoid corruption.
 This may be extreme, but will serve us well to make a few important points.
 It is clear that we could extend the treatment and make informal and formal fiscal capacity more alike.